 So if you like doing your editing on an iPad, this will be a nice transition.
 You can drag and drop the clips you want to edit and get to work as you would on an iPad.

 This all comes with a fairly large price tag, though.
-However, if you’re looking for a PC based machine, with quality speeds and editing power combined with the touch screen element, this is the video editing computer for you.
+However, if you’re looking for a PC based machine, with quality speeds and editing power combined with the touch screen element, the Surface Studio 2 is the video editing computer for you.

 - Our most powerful Surface yet with Intel Core i7 processors, discrete NVIDIA GeForce GPU, and SSD...